Contact

 HOW MANY UNITS TO GRADUATE?
 It takes 45 units of study to complete your MS degree.
 The break-down of units is as follows and more detailed descriptions are in the MS handbooks below:

--3 units of EE563 Seminar (Every Friday afternoon all year long)
+• 3 units of EE563 Seminar (Every Friday afternoon all year long)

--12 Units minimum of Electives at the 5XX level.
-The department is very flexible on the nature of these 5XX electives and they can be taken from multiple departments.
-The main goal is to work with the EE graduate coordinator to get a study plan approved for your graduate work.
+• 17 units of Electives either at the 5XX or 4XX level.
+The department is very flexible on the nature of these electives and they can be taken from multiple departments.

 Cal Poly also has several industry research partnerships that allow the MS thesis portion of the graduate program to be accomplished while working off campus.
 In this case, the student works closely with both the industry research partner and the faculty research supervisor in completing the research program.